Pavithravasan/BookStore/README.md

 "author":{

-\*if author is already present mention author id or else you can omit this field and enter name and details \*
+\*if author is already present mention author id or else save the author using save author api and then add the id \*

 "authorId":1,

-"name" :"JK Rowling",

-"details" : "J. K. Rowling, is a British author and philanthropist.
-She wrote Harry Potter, a seven-volume fantasy series published from 1997 to 2007."

 }

 }